What are Stock Warrants?

-Stock warrants are options issued by a company that trade on an exchange and give investors the right (but not obligation) to buy the company’s stock at a specific price within a stipulated period.
-When an investor exercises a warrant, they purchase the stock, and these proceeds are a source of capital for the company.
-However, a warrant does not represent the actual ownership of the stocks but the right to buy the company shares at a particular price in the future.
-Warrants are not popular in the United States, but they are common in other countries like China.
+Stock warrants are options issued by a company that trade on an exchange and give investors the right (but not obligation) to purchase company stock at a specific price within a specified time period.
+When an investor exercises a warrant, they purchase the stock, and the proceeds are a source of capital for the company.
+However, a warrant does not mean the actual ownership of the stocks but rather the right to purchase the company shares at a particular price in the future.
+Warrants are not popular in the United States, but they are common in other countries such as China.

-A call warrant is the right to buy a specific number of shares from a company at a certain price in future whereas a put warrant represents the amount of equity that can be sold back to an issuing company at a specific price in the future.
+A call warrant is the right to buy a specified amount of shares from a company at a certain price in the future.
+A put warrant is the right to sell back a specified number of shares to the issuing company at a specific price in the future.

 A company may issue a warrant to attract more investors for an offered bond or stock.
 As a result, the company may obtain better terms on the bond or stock offering.
-For example, where the company trades its shares at $100 each, and the warrant is $10 each, more investors will exercise the right of a warrant, even if they do not have enough capital to buy the stocks.
+For example, when the company shares trade at $100 each, and the warrants are $10 each, more investors will exercise the right of a warrant, even if they lack enough capital to buy the stocks.
 The warrant represents a potential source of capital in the future when the company needs to raise additional capital without offering other bonds or stock.

 Further, companies can issue warrants as a capitalization option when heading to bankruptcy.
 Issuing warrants provides the company with a future source of capital.
 Also, a warrant may be issued as a way of preserving goodwill from the company’s shareholders.
 It will be more easy to convince shareholders to pay $10 per warrant than to purchase additional company shares at $100.
 However, warrants should be used carefully due to the quick gains or losses that they create.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: